seuros/meridian/README-Dev.md

 - **GZipped Loaders:** RefindPlus only provides stub support for handling GZipped loaders as this is largely only relevant for units on the ARM architecture.
   - > This stub support is only used for debug logging in RefindPlus and can be activated using the same `support_gzipped_loaders` setting as upstream.
 - **Screenshots:** These are saved in the PNG format with a significantly smaller file size.
-  - > Additionally, the file naming is different and files are always saved to the same ESP RefindPlus.
+  - > Additionally, the file naming is different and files are always saved to the same ESP as RefindPlus.
 - **UI Flags:** RefindPlus requires that any desired previously set `hideui` setting options are explicitly defined in supplementary/theme configuration files; as whenever the token is found in such files, the token setting is reset by RefindPlus to the specified option(s).
 The upstream implementation effectively adds new settings to any previously existing ones for this configuration token instead.
   - > RefindPlus maintains consistency with how other configuration tokens are handled.
 - **UI Scaling:** WQHD monitors are correctly determined not to be HiDPI monitors and UI elements are not scaled up on such monitors when the RefindPlus-specific `scale_ui` setting is set to automatically detect the screen resolution.
 RefindPlus also takes vertically orientated screens into account and additionally scales UI elements down when low resolution screens (less than 1025px on the longest edge) are detected.
   - > Additionally, UI elements on extremely high resultion screens (greater than 5999px on the longest edge) receive a `4X scaling` as opposed to the `2X scaling` applied for standard HiDPI screens.
 - **Loader Icons:** RefindPlus prefers `os_windows` and `boot_windows` icon files, if present, over `os_win` and `boot_win` and the `win8` variants.
 Separately, RefindPlus defaults to preferring generic icons for loaders ahead of the slower to load custom icons where possible.
 The upstream icon search implementation involves only loading such icons after a search for custom icons has not turned anything up.
-  - > Activate the RefindPlus-specific `decline_help_icon` setting to keep the upstream icon search implementation.
+  - > Activate the RefindPlus-specific `decline_help_icon` setting to keep the upstream implementation.
 - **GOP Driver Provision:** RefindPlus attempts to ensure that UEFI 2.x GOP drivers are available on EFI 1.x units by attempting to reload such drivers when it detects an absence of GOP on such units to permit the use of modern GPUs on legacy units.
 This is done using an inbuilt `ReloadGOP` feature.
   - > Activate the RefindPlus-specific `disable_reload_gop` setting to switch this feature off.
 - **Apple Framebuffer Provision:** RefindPlus defaults to always providing Apple framebuffers on Macs, when not available under certain circumstances.
 This is done using an inbuilt `SetAppleFB` feature.